KaiserHuang88/Lifehack-2021/README.md

 Input the token into our source code under the following line: token = "[INSERT_TOKEN_HERE]"

 Run the code and your bot should now function!
 (Tested on Google Colaboratory)

+**Due to testing convenience, the time period for our work rest cycle has been set to 15 seconds : 5 seconds, to get the full experience, go the lines 88-91 of our source code, comment out lines 88-89 and uncomment lines 90-91.
+Cheers!**